astrails/dotvim/README.markdown

     Replace a pattern across multiple files interactively

-    Use `:Gsearch` to search for pattenr.
+    Use `:Gsearch` to search for a pattern.
 Edit the result buffer to your liking, then `:Greplace` to incorporate your edits into the source files

     * `:Gsearch` - Search for a given pattern in the specified group of files